In January 2015, the Commonwealth of MA modified certain MassParks day use parking fees, including the following:

 - An increase in fees for the annual MassParks Pass to $60 for MA residents and to $85 for non-MA residents.
 The charge for adding a second vehicle to an Annual Pass is now $25.

 - Effective March 15, 2015, a new, one-time fee of $10 for a lifetime Senior MassParks Pass for Massachusetts residents 62 years or older.
 DCR will continue to honor Senior MassParks Passes previously issued by the agency.

 The new revenue raised by the increased fees will be used by DCR to address critical staffing and infrastructure needs across the state park system.
 DCR has been sensitive to the economy, and we have not increased our day use fees statewide since 2004.

 In the coming weeks, DCR will post individual park day use parking fees by location on this website.
 Visitors may also see park signage for updated fee information.

-Annual MassParks Passes may be purchased at parks and beaches that charge daily parking fees during the period that parking fees are charged.
+Senior MassParks Passes are available for purchase at all parks that charge a parking fee during the period that parking fees are charged.
 Most parks and beaches charge parking fees from mid-May through early September, some charge through early October, and several charge parking fees year-round.
-Typically, Annual MassParks Passes will be available for sale at the contact station.
+Typically, Senior MassParks Passes will be available for sale at the contact station.
 Please keep in mind that most parks can only accept cash or check made payable to the Commonwealth of Massachusetts and cannot accept credit cards.
-A driver’s license or proof of residency is required.
+A copy of your MA driver’s license or other official proof of MA residency and age will be required.

-The Annual MassParks Pass is not valid at Quabbin Reservoir.
+The Senior MassParks Pass is not valid at Quabbin Reservoir.